AdrienPensart/musicbot/README.rst

   Options:
-    --dry / --no-dry  Do not launch real action  [default: no-dry] -h, --help        Show this message and exit.
+    --dry / --no-dry  Do not launch real action  [default: no-dry] --dry / --no-dry  Do not launch real action  [default: no-dry] -h, --help        Show this message and exit.

 musicbot music delete-keywords